Operation Postmaster: Mission

-SOE agent Richard Lippett had obtained employment with the shipping company John Holt & Co (Liverpool), which had business offices on the island.
-Having taken up the post, he started to make preparations for the raid.
+SOE agent Richard Lippett obtained employment with the shipping company John Holt & Co (Liverpool), which had business offices on the island.
+In that post, he made preparations for the raid.
 He became aware that the crew of Duchessa d'Aosta were in the habit of accepting invitations to parties ashore and had held their own party aboard ship on 6 January 1942.
-Under the guise of a party-goer, Lippett managed to gain information about the readiness of the ship for sea, crew numbers, and the watch arrangements.
+Under the guise of a party-goer, Lippett gained information about the readiness of the ship for sea, crew numbers, and the watch arrangements.

-The raiders left Lagos in their two tugs on the morning of 11 January 1942, and while en route they practised lowering folbots (folding kayaks) and boarding ships at sea under the command of Captain Graham Hayes.
+The raiders left Lagos in their two tugs on the morning of 11 January 1942.
+While en route, they practised lowering folbots (folding kayaks) and boarding ships at sea, under the command of Captain Graham Hayes.
 They approached Santa Isabel harbour and at 23:15 and 23:30 hours on 14 January 1942; both tugs were in position 180 m outside the harbour.
-Onshore, Lippett had arranged for the officers from Duchessa d'Aosta to be invited to a dinner party; 12 Italian officers and two German officers from Likomba attended.
+Onshore, Lippett had arranged a dinner party for the officers from Duchessa d'Aosta; 12 Italian officers and two German officers from Likomba attended.

 The boarding parties assembled on the decks of the two tugs as they entered the harbour.
 Vulcan, with March-Phillipps and his second in command Appleyard on board, headed for Duchessa d'Aosta.
 As they approached, a few men could be seen on the after deck of the merchant vessel, but they seemed to take no notice of the tug other than to shine a torch in its direction.

-At the same time, folbots under the command of Hayes from Nuneaton, were being paddled towards Likomba and Bibundi, which were moored together.
+At the same time, folbots under the command of Hayes from Nuneaton, paddled towards Likomba and Bibundi, which were moored together.
 Challenged by a watchman on Bibundi, they persuaded him with their reply that it was the ship's captain coming back on board.
-The men from the canoes boarded Bibundi, and the two-man crew on watch jumped overboard.
+The men from the folbots boarded Bibundi, and the two-man crew on watch jumped overboard.
 After attaching explosive charges on the anchor chain, the commandos guided Nuneaton alongside Likomba to take her and Bibundi in tow.